Conquering GCSE PE: A full breakdown to Edexcel Past Papers

 2. Application Questions:

 These questions require you to apply your knowledge to specific scenarios or situations.
-For instance, you might be asked to explain how a particular training method improves a specific component of fitness, or analyze the impact of a specific factor on sporting performance.
+To give you an idea, you might be asked to explain how a particular training method improves a specific component of fitness, or analyze the impact of a specific factor on sporting performance.

 3. Analysis and Evaluation Questions: